met4citizen/Hypergraph/README.md

 > which, though they are few, yet, by being placed together in different ways,
 > produce innumerable words.”
 > -- Epicurus (according to Lactantius)

+## Appendix A

+### Coordinatization of Local Multiway System using Hyperdimensional Vectors

+The following outline is based on Pentti Kanerva's work on Hyperdimensional computing [1].
+The key idea is the fact that in hyperdimensional spaces a randomly chosen vector (hypervector) is approximately orthogonal to any other previously generated hypervector.

+- Let the coordinate of the initial event in a local multiway system be a randomly generated 10,240-dimensional dense bipolar vector.

+- Let the coordinate of each new token/event be the sum of its parents' coordinates so that the 'sum' is the element-wise majority with random bipolar values for ties.

+- Whenever there is a new branch so that two or more events use an overlapping set of tokens, separate the events by adding random hypervectors to their coordinates.

+- The distance between any two tokens/events is the Hamming distance of their hypervector coordinates.

+The local multiway system can be projected into some lower dimension by calculating its distance matrix and by using multidimensional scaling.

+*[1] Kanerva, P. (2019).
+Computing with High-Dimensional Vectors.
+IEEE Design & Test, 36(3):7–14.*